Raoul de Warren

 Raoul de Warren (born 5 September 1905 in Lyon - d.
-5 March 1992 in Paris) was a writer, historian, genealogist and lawyer.
+5 March 1992 in Paris) was a French writer, historian, genealogist and lawyer.

 He was the President of the Evidence Commission for the Association d'entraide de la noblesse française (Mutual Aid Association of the French nobility).

 Family

 Raoul de Warren's father, William de Warren, was a descendant of a Jacobite family that moved to Nancy in 1692, after the deposition of king James II of England.

 His mother, Marie Seguin, was the granddaughter of Marc Seguin, a member of the Institut de France, builder of the first steamship in France, inventor of boilers, railroads and suspension bridges.

 Raoul de Warren married Marie de Montrichard.

 Career

 Raoul de Warren obtained a Bachelor of Arts degree in history and geography, and became a Doctor of Law, specializing in agricultural issues.

 His honors thesis, Ireland and its political institutions (1928) won an award from the Institut de France.

 However, the Irish minister in Paris did not consider the thesis of any great value.